-2 Unit of Clinical Psychology, and the Department of Psychiatry of the Leiden University Medical Centre, Institute of Psychological Research, Leiden University, Wassenaarseweg, Leiden, the Netherlands only, which may have resulted in underreporting or over-reporting of emotion regulation difficulties.
+Emotion regulation has a central role in theories of Deliberate Self-Harm (DSH) (Linehan, 1993).
+The conceptualization of emotion regulation used here (see Gratz & Roemer, 2004) emphasizes the functional nature of emotional responses, with emotion dysregulation referring to maladaptive responses to emotions.
+Specifically, Gratz and Roemer (2004) broadly define emotion regulation as the awareness, understanding, and acceptance of emotions, as well as the ability to control behaviour in the context of emotional distress.
+Several lines of research have provided evidence consistent with the emotional dysregulation hypothesis for DSH.
+First, descriptive studies consistently show that compared with psychiatric and nonpsychiatric control participants, DSH patients (often diagnosed with borderline personality disorder) score significantly higher on self-report measures tapping emotion regulation difficulties, including lower emotional awareness and clarity (Leible & Snell, 2004; Levine, Marziali, & Hood, 1997; Slee, Garnefski, Arensman, & Spinhoven, 2008), lower acceptance of emotions (Slee et al., 2008), and difficulty controlling behaviour when experiencing negative emotions (Yen, Zlotnick, & Costello, 2002; Leible & Snell, 2004; Slee, et al., 2008).
+Furthermore, these patients make greater use of avoidant emotion regulation strategies (Bijttebier & Vertommen, 1999).
+A limitation is that these studies rely on self-report measures only, which may have resulted in underreporting or overreporting of emotion regulation difficulties.
 Second, an experimental investigation of distress tolerance among patients with borderline personality disorder revealed an unwillingness to experience unpleasant emotions (Gratz, Rosenthal, Tull, Lejuez, & Gunderson, 2006), which is consistent with a recent theoretical model that describes the primary function of DSH as the avoidance of unpleasant emotions (Chapman, Gratz, & Brown, 2006).
-However, this study involved a small and homogenous sample of participants without mood disorders, limiting the generalizability of the results.
+However, this study involved a small and homogenous sample of participants without mood disorders, limiting the generalisability of the results.
 Further support for the emotion regulatory function of DSH comes from research among female members of a Dutch DSH support organization.
-This study shows that negative emotions are highest immediately before the episode of DSH, drop markedly after and increase again one day after the episode of DSH, while the reversed pattern is observed for positive emotions (Kamphuis, Ruyling, & Reijntjes, 2007).
-Although these findings are consistent with the emotional dysregulation hypothesis for DSH, the study sample is a self-selected group of support-seeking females with DSH and borderline personality disorder.
+This study shows that negative emotions are highest immediately before the episode of DSH, drop markedly after, and increase again one day after the episode of DSH, while the reversed pattern is observed for positive emotions (Kamphuis, Ruyling, & Reijntjes, 2007).
+Although these findings are consistent with the emotional dysregulation hypothesis for DSH, the study sample is a self-selected group of support seeking females with DSH and borderline personality disorder.
 In addition, the study draws on introspection and retrospective self-report.
-Finally, during a 24-hour naturalistic psychophysiological ambulatory monitoring approach, it was found that patients diagnosed with borderline personality disorder reported more negative emotions, fewer positive emotions and a greater intensity of negative emotions than healthy controls (Ebner-Priemer et al., 2007a).
-In a second study it was found that these patients, on average, took little me to fluctuate from a positive mood to a negative mood, which suggests affective instability (Ebner-Priemer et al., 2007b).
+Finally, during a 24 hour naturalistic psychophysiological ambulatory monitoring approach it was found that patients diagnosed with borderline personality disorder reported more negative emotions, fewer positive emotions, and a greater intensity of negative emotions than healthy controls (Ebner-Priemer et al., 2007).
+In a second study it was found that these patients, on average, took little time to fluctuate from a positive mood to a negative mood, which suggests affective instability (Ebner-Priemer, Kuo et al., 2007).
 Affective instability is the feature of borderline personality disorder most strongly related to DSH.
-However, Stone, Broderick, Shiffman, and Schwartz (2004) argue that the retrospective assessment of mood fluctuation, as demonstrated in the study of Ebner-Priemer et al. (2007b), is problematic.
+However, Stone et al. (2004) argue that the retrospective assessment of mood fluctuation, as demonstrated in the study of Ebner-Priemer, Kuo et al. (2007), is problematic.
 Furthermore, the ambulatory monitoring studies only assess emotional experience and do not ask participants to report daily life stressors during the monitoring.
-As a result, we do not know if the participants exhibit heightened sensitivity to discrete stimuli and respond more intensively to events than to controls (as would follow from Linehan's theory of emotional dysregulation).
+As a result, we do not know if the participants exhibit heightened sensitivity to discrete stimuli and respond more intensively to events than controls (as would follow from Linehan's theory of emotional dysregulation).